 You can get the starter from the Rodney Lab Git Hub repo .

-- To get going quickly on a SvelteKit site try a starter.
-We have seen the SvelteKit TypeScript starter is quick to clone then get going on.
-It offers PWA support, icons from dozens of libraries via iconify and responsive images in next-gen formats as well as light/dark mode. vanilla-extract lets you write you styles in TypeScript in line with your own style guide.
-It then creates CSS stylesheets on build which have zero runtime overhead.
+- To get going quickly on a SvelteKit site, try a starter.
+We have seen the SvelteKit TypeScript starter is quick to clone, then get going on.
+It offers PWA support, icons from dozens of libraries via iconify and responsive images in next-gen formats as well as light/dark mode. vanilla-extract lets you write your styles in TypeScript in line with your own style guide.
+It then creates CSS stylesheets on build, which have zero runtime overhead.